 - You can also try an over-the-counter pain reliever such as Ibuprofen, Motrin, and Tylenol, which are safe to take during breastfeeding.

 - Also, try rinsing your breast with clean water and salt after every breastfeeding session.
 This will wash your baby’s saliva off of your nipples so that they do not crack and become sore.

 - A mother’s milk gently rubbed into the wound is just as soothing and accelerates healing and relieves nipple pain as well!
 Not to be used during a thrush infection.

 - Lansinoh Lotion for breastfeeding mothers is excellent for applying just before you breastfeed or even when pumping and prevents sore broken nipples.

 - Mothers with larger breasts or nipples might struggle to breastfeed their babies.

-- Some mothers are suffering from Raynaud's phenomenon "blanching of the nipples," without realizing it!
+- Some mothers suffer from Raynaud's phenomenon (blanching of the nipples) without realizing it!

 How Can You Stop Your Baby From Biting Your Nipples?

-- Some babies have sucking problems that are due to oral problems like a cleft lip.
+- Some babies have sucking problems due to oral problems, like a cleft lip.

 - Let your baby know that you are unhappy if bitten!
-When your baby stops sucking, unlatch your baby with your fingers by putting your finger between the corner of your baby's mouth and your breast, before he/she gets a chance to bite.
+When your baby stops sucking, unlatch your baby with your fingers by putting your finger between the corner of your baby's mouth and your breast before they get a chance to bite.

-If you are latching correctly, you are less likely to experience sore, cracked, painful nipples.
+If your baby latches correctly, you are less likely to experience sore, cracked, painful nipples.